nirajpoudel/Supply-Chain-Analytics-Portfolio/README.md

-# Supply Chain Analytics & Planning Portfolio
+# Supply Chain Analytics Portfolio

 A hands-on portfolio demonstrating how raw operational data can be transformed into business decisions through analytics, forecasting, planning, inventory optimization, and replenishment strategies.